 It might be a good idea to not drink any alcohol or eat large meals your first few days in Cusco and drink plenty of water or coca tea.

 If you are looking for a more laid back experience before you travel to Machu Picchu you could consider staying at the beautiful Sacred Valley of the Incas.
-Located around an hour’s drive by bus from Cusco, the Valley has a warmer climate and a lot less tourists.
+Located around an hour’s drive by bus from Cusco, the Valley has a warmer climate and a lot fewer tourists.
 Here you will find some other impressive Inca ruins, rivers and some beautiful hotels and resorts to cater for all budgets.

 The Sacred Valley is popular with day-trippers who come from Cusco by bus, but spending more time in the valley is well worth your time before your visit to Machu Picchu.